SilenceVosh/silencevosh.github.io/_posts/2020-11-27-Why-do-internal-motivations-and-expectations-create-better-writing.md

 category:
 tags: writingmentalmodels
 ---
-When we know a character's internal motivations, we understand why they want what they want externally, making them relatable.
+when we know their internal motivations, we understand why they want what they want externally, and then we relate to them.
 And when we relate, we want what they want.
-And when we have an external desire for the scene, some events that we want to see happen, we feel tension about not getting that desire.
-Tension evokes emotion.
+And when we want what they want, have a stake in their external desire for the scene and we feel tension about not getting that desire.
+Tension evokes emotion.s